-Call for r feedback 1 Execut tive Summary 1 1.
-In ntroduction 2 1.1.
-Interconnectivity as an objective 3 1.2.
-Technical representations of interconnectivity 5 2.
-0 ptions for the representation of interconnectivity in XBRL 7 2.1.
-Overview 9 2.1.1.
-Relationships especially designed for exploration (presentation arcs) 10 2.1.2.
-Relationships that carry a simple or domain-specific meaning 11 2.1.3.
-Documenting a relationship in particular (arc titles) 14 2.1.4.
-Relationships that carry a non-standard technical meaning (formulas) 15 3.
-A nnex I - Technical examples 17 3.1.
-Definition of a new type of relationship 17 3.2.
-Documenting a new type of relationship 17 3.3.
-Documentation of a specific instance of a relationship 18 3.4.
-Adding a message to an automated check 18
+1 Intro oduction 1.1 Interconnectivity as an objective 1.2 Technical representations of interconnectivity 2 ons for the representation of interconnectivity in XBRL • 2.1 Overview 2.1.: 2.1.
+Relationships that carry a simple or domain-specific meaning 14 2.1.
+Documenting a relationship in particular (arc labels) 17 2.1.
+Relationships that carry a non-standard technical meaning (formulas) 18 3 Ann ex I - Technical examples 20 3.1 3.1 Definition of a new type of relationship 3.2 Documenting a new type of relationship 20 3.3 Documentation of a specific instance of a relationship 21 3.4 Adding a message to an automated check

-1. Introduction
+1 Introduction

-With the legacy and experience of the last 20 years from XBRL enabled reporting and recently on ESEF reporting, our XBRL community at large and XBRL Europe in particular has assessed that with the emergence of the sustainability/ESG reporting, it could be of importance to underline :
+With the legacy and experience of the last 20 years from XBRL enabled reporting and recently on ESEF reporting, our XBRL community at large and XBRL Europe in particular has assessed that with the emergence of the sustainability/ESG reporting, it could be of importance to underline:

-- that considering the digital representation of ESG reporting requirements, concepts and their relationships with each other as early as possible is necessary - that the necessary interconnectivity between ESG data and financial data is enabled through XBRL.
+- that considering the digital representation of ESG reporting requirements, concepts, and their relationships with each other as early as possible is necessary - that the necessary interconnectivity between ESG data and financial data is enabled through XBRL.